Mastery and Play

 The Universe

-A person looks at the nigh sky, filled with stars.
+A person looks at the night sky, filled with stars.

 Sometimes, I marvel at who is in my life.